 Romesh Ranganathan is a stand-up comedian and actor.
 A former maths teacher, he made his comedy circuit debut in 2010, and has quickly established himself as one of British comedy’s brightest stars.
 His two Edinburgh Festival shows, ‘Rom Com’ and ‘Rom Wasn’t Built In a Day’, were nominated for the prestigious Edinburgh Foster’s Best Newcomer Award 2013 and Best Show Award 2014.
 In 2015 his BBC series Asian Provocateur was nominated for a BAFTA and received wide critical acclaim.
 In 2016 his debut solo tour, Irrational, sold over 100,000 tickets and saw Romesh receive the Ents24 Hardest Working Comedian of the Year award.
 Romesh appears frequently on multiple TV and radio shows, is the star of Asian Provocateur, The Misadventures of Romesh Ranganathan, The Reluctant Landlord and Just Another Immigrant, and a regular on A League of Their Own.
 He writes occasionally for the Guardian.

 Charles Rangeley-Wilson is an award-winning writer.
 He is a passionate conservationist, founder of the Wild Trout Trust and the Norfolk Rivers Trust and advisor to WWF on English chalk streams.
-He is the author of two books of travel and fishing writing, Somewhere Else and The Accidental Angler, which was also televised by the BBC, and Silt Road: The Story of a Lost River.
-His other work for the BBC includes the critically acclaimed film Fish!
+He is the author of two books of travel and fishing writing, The Accidental Angler, which was also televised by the BBC and Silt Road: The Story of a Lost River.
+His other work for BBC includes the critically acclaimed film Fish!
 A Japanese Obsession.
 He lives in Norfolk with his wife and two children.